Skip to Content

 1. An Iconic Jewish Bakery:

-I usually go to Kossars on Grand Street for fresh bialies and bagels, but I rarely leave without a loaf of Babka, a spiraled sweet bread that this Kosher deli gets just right by using slightly darker chocolate than most.
+I usually go to Kossars on Grand Street for fresh bagels and onion bialies, but I rarely leave without a loaf of chocolate Babka, a spiraled sweet bread that this Kosher deli gets just right by using slightly darker chocolate than most.

-Its rugelach are essentially slightly crunchy mini babka, filled with cinnamon or the same dark chocolate.
-They selll them by the bagful, the same way they sell their mini black & white cookies.
-I stop in here whenever I’m on the Lower East Side And I need a morning (or afternoon) nosh.
+Its rugelach are essentially slightly crunchy, sweeter mini babka, filled with cinnamon or the same dark chocolate.
+They sell them by the bagful, the same way they sell their mini black & white cookies.
+I stop in here whenever I’m on the Lower East Side and I need a morning (or afternoon) nosh.

 2. A twist on fried ice cream